Basal cell carcinoma

 Are basal cell carcinomas hereditary?

-Apart from a rare familial condition called Gorlin’s syndrome, BCCs are not hereditary.
-However some of the things that increase the risk of getting one (e.g. a fair skin, a tendency to burn rather than tan, and freckling) do run in families.
+Apart from some rare genetic conditions, such as one called Gorlin syndrome, BCCs are not thought to be hereditary.
+However, some factors which increase the risk of getting one (e.g. a fair skin, a tendency to burn rather than tan, and freckling) do run in families.

 What does a basal cell carcinoma look like?